 Patricia Lake is a notable lake in the Canadian Rockies for its involvement in WWII when the British devised a plan to build an unsinkable aircraft carrier as they needed natural lake ice to build a substance known as Pykrete.
 There are still remnants between 40-90 feet down of this project which recreational divers continue to dive.
 You can read more about its history here.

 Getting here requires a quick and easy walk of less than 1 km round trip.
-The short walk is well rewarded with stunning views of a blue lake and stunning scenery.
+The short walk is well rewarded with stunning views of a blue lake and spectacular scenery.

 Horseshoe Lake is a popular lake in Jasper to visit.
 It’s an easy place to visit right off the Icefields Parkway and a fun stop to make when driving between Banff and Jasper.
-It takes just a short hike from the road to get to the lake and along the way you’ll see beautiful cliff formations.
+It takes just a short hike from the road to get to the lake, and along the way, you’ll see beautiful cliff formations.